Kierrie Johnson

-Kierrie Johnson (born August 4, 1988) is a former Canadian football wide receiver.
-He played for the BC Lions, Saskatchewan Roughriders, Ottawa Redblacks and Toronto Argonauts of the Canadian Football League.
+Kierrie Johnson (born August 4, 1988) is an American former professional football wide receiver who played for the BC Lions, Saskatchewan Roughriders, Ottawa Redblacks, and Toronto Argonauts of the Canadian Football League (CFL).
 He played college football for the Houston Cougars.

 Professional career

 BC Lions

 Johnson signed as a free agent with the BC Lions on May 26, 2011.

 Johnson was released by the Lions on October 25, 2012.

 Saskatchewan Roughriders

 Johnson signed with the Saskatchewan Roughriders on November 10, 2012.

 Ottawa Redblacks

 After two seasons with the Roughriders, Johnson signed with the Ottawa Redblacks on February 18, 2014.
 Johnson only played in Ottawa's first four games of the season before spending the rest of the season on injured reserve.
 During those four games, he was the team's leading receiver, amassing 214 yards on 17 receptions.
 He was released on April 23, 2015.

 Toronto Argonauts

 On May 6, 2015, Johnson signed with the Toronto Argonauts.